rklein324/PowerBIAccessibility/README.md

 ![chart_tests.js functions to return specific charts section](images/Image2.png)

 - There are then 3 places that need to be changed:
 1. In the section ‘CHART TESTS’, a function will need to be added that runs the required test on a single chart

 ![chart_tests.js chart tests section](images/Image3.png)

-  2. In the section ‘FUNCTIONS TO RUN TESTS’, a function will need to be added that uses the chart selector and the chart test from step 1 to compile the results for that test (see section ‘Back-end -- Grouped tests’ for details or the commented code in the file)
+2. In the section ‘FUNCTIONS TO RUN TESTS’, a function will need to be added that uses the chart selector and the chart test from step 1 to compile the results for that test (see section ‘Back-end -- Functions To Run Tests’ for details or the commented code in the file)

 ![chart_tests.js functions to run tests section](images/Image4.png)

 3. Finally, in the section ‘COMPILE RESULTS’, a line will need to be added to the function ‘runTests’ that concatenates the results from the function in step 2 with the rest of the results

 ![chart_tests.js compile results section](images/Image5.png)